-We’ve built a whole community platform to support you.
-OpenSWMM allows users to ask questions, get answers, review and compare SWMM code, suggest improvements and share modifications.
+We’ve built whole community platforms to support you.
+OpenSWMM and OpenEPANET allows users to ask questions, get answers, review and compare the open source code, suggest improvements and share modifications.

 The Journal of Water Management Modeling is our peer-reviewed, open-access online journal.
 It helps modellers expand their knowledge, get insights and discover tips that will help them work more effectively.

 Our annual International Conference on Water Management Modeling allows attendees to meet colleagues, exchange ideas, learn from experts and be on the forefront of advances in our profession.

 We believe that urban water systems can be designed in a way that supports environmental goals rather than working against them.
 Our PCSWMM software gives engineers the tools to design urban water systems that are less invasive, less disruptive, closer to the intended natural hydrologic function, and that encourage higher biodiversity.
 These tools not only facilitate responsible planning and design; they ultimately lead to healthier human communities.

 Traditional engineering and its bedfellows have sought to minimize entropy — using methods that ultimately replace natural habitats with surfaces that are generally abiotic or worse.